Neutrino dispersion relations at finite temperature and density in the Left-Right Symmetric Model: Neutrino effective thermal masses

 With respect to the scalar contribution, the structure of the effective thermal mass is heavily influenced by the pattern in which the different scalar fields gain masses and mixings.
-By counting the degrees of freedom of the scalar multiplets introduced to break the gauge symmetry of the LRSM, we obtain that there are 20 scalar fields involved on this dynamics.
+By counting the degrees of freedom of the scalar multiplets introduced to break the gauge symmetry of the LRSM, we obtain that there are 20 scalar fields involved in this dynamics.
 In order to give mass to scalar fields, a scalar potential is introduced and includes all possible terms respecting the gauge and Lorentz invariance.
 The complete form of this potential is complicated \cite{Barenboim2001}, so we will not enter into details here.
 Given the size of the matrices involved the analytic computation of scalar masses and mixings is very difficult in general.
 We will use the results of a numerical analysis presented in \cite{RodriguezY2002}, so we can get an expression for effective thermal masses in this context.

-An interesting feature is that, in general, the scalar spectrum depends on the CP-violating phases.
-For instance, with $\alpha=0$ and $\theta=\pi/2$, we have 3 neutral bosons with masses of order $v_R$ while the remaining neutrals are massless.
+It has been shown in \cite{RodriguezY2002} that there are flavour changing neutral currents (FCNC) in the LRSM associated with the charged scalar bosons.
+One possible way to avoid these FCNC, without performing any fine tuning on the coupling constants or the vacuum expectation values, is to give a really heavy mass to the scalar bosons \cite{RodriguezY2002}.
+Then, we can consider a model with FCNC suppressed enough to be consistent with the experimental constraints, and with the additional feature of having a spontaneous origin for the observed CP violation.
+The scalar spectrum depends on the CP-violating phases.
+For instance, with $\alpha=0$ and $\theta=\pi/2$, we have 3 neutral bosons with masses of order $v_R$ while the remaining neutrals are massless \cite{RodriguezY2002}.
 For the situation in which both phases vanish, the number of massive neutral scalars increases to 5.
-In this work we will limit ourselves to work with $\alpha=0$ and $\theta=\pi/2$ scenario, in which there are more Higgs bosons at low energies than in the ESM.
+In this work, we limit ourselves to work with $\alpha=0$ and $\theta=\pi/2$ scenario, in which there are more Higgs bosons at low energies than in the ESM.
 With this, and using the values for scalar masses and mixing given by tables 7, 8 and 9 of \cite{RodriguezY2002}, we can write the scalar contribution to the effective thermal masses as

 We see that the additional scalar bosons have a decisive effect in the thermal mass.
 In contrast with the former case, we have that this result can be compared with the ESM predictions for contexts where the electroweak symmetry is restored as, for example, in the early universe.